TB-500 Peptide

 Research-Grade TB-500

-For Researchers: Research-grade TB-500 is available for pre-clinical studies, cell culture experiments, and laboratory research.
+For Researchers: Research-grade TB-500 is available EXCLUSIVELY for in-vitro laboratory research, cell culture experiments, and preclinical animal studies.
 Our product meets high purity standards (>99%) and is accompanied by analytical certificates (HPLC, mass spectrometry).
-This product is intended exclusively for laboratory research and is not for human consumption or therapeutic use.
-TB-500 is not FDA-approved for any medical condition and is banned in competitive sports by WADA.
+This product is NOT for human consumption, therapeutic use, or compounding.
+TB-500 is NOT FDA-approved for any medical condition, was removed from FDA's compoundable substances list in September 2024, and is banned in competitive sports by WADA.

-Disclaimer: Thymosin Beta-4 (Tβ4) has undergone clinical trials for cardiac and ocular indications but is not approved by the FDA or EMA as a drug.
-TB-500 (synthetic analog) is an investigational peptide studied primarily in animal models and has not been validated in controlled human clinical trials.
-TB-500 is banned by the World Anti-Doping Agency (WADA) in competitive sports.
-All information presented is based on published scientific literature and does not constitute medical advice.
-Research-grade peptides are for laboratory use only.
+Critical Disclaimer: Thymosin Beta-4 (Tβ4) has undergone limited clinical trials for wound healing and cardiac indications but is NOT approved by the FDA or EMA.
+TB-500 (synthetic analog) is an investigational research peptide studied primarily in animal models and has NOT been validated in controlled human clinical trials.
+TB-500 lacks human safety data and is banned by WADA.
+FDA removed TB-500 from compoundable substances in September 2024.
+All information presented is based on published scientific literature regarding Tβ4, not TB-500, and does not constitute medical advice.
+Research-grade peptides are for laboratory use ONLY.

 References & Scientific Citations

-All information on this page is supported by peer-reviewed scientific research.
+All information on this page is supported by peer-reviewed scientific research on Thymosin Beta-4 (Tβ4) and TB-500.
 Below is a comprehensive bibliography of studies referenced.

 Disclaimer: